learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 ```

-Great!
 Those all seem in line with our expectations.
-We can confidently say that this dataset contains no pesky missing values that will mess up our analysis later on!
+We can confidently say that this dataset contains no pesky missing values that will mess up our analysis if we continue with this dataset.

 ## Summary